TanStack/router/docs/guide/scroll-restoration.md

 }
 ```

-Just render the `ScrollRestoration` component (or use the `useScrollRestoration` hook) at the root of your application and it will handle everything automaticaly!
+Just render the `ScrollRestoration` component (or use the `useScrollRestoration` hook) at the root of your application and it will handle everything automatically!

 ## Custom Cache Keys